-A big perk of the Wells Fargo Propel card is its generous sign-up bonus – 30,000 points if you spend $3,000 in the first three months.
+A big perk of the Wells Fargo Propel card is its generous sign-up bonus – 20,000 points if you spend $1,000 in the first three months (worth $200 when redeemed as cash back).
 While this is not the largest introductory offer you’ll find among travel cards, it is top-notch for a card with no annual fee.

 That being said, cardholders eager for an initial influx of points to spend on travel might be better suited applying for a card that comes with an annual fee and a higher bonus.
-The Capital One® Venture® Rewards Credit Card, for example, offers 50,000 miles to users who spend $3,000 in the first three months and waives its annual fee for the first year.
+The Capital One® Venture® Rewards Credit Card, for example, offers 50,000 miles to users who spend $3,000 in the first three months and charges a $95 annual fee.

 Earning points with the Wells Fargo Propel